Farm Diversity Score

 Determine the indicator's value by using the following methodology:

 1) Prepare a list of all crops grown in the target areas during the season you are interested in - for example, during the last rainy season.
 Create it based on consultations with the key informants, such as extension workers, more experienced farmers and the project’s field staff.
 Ensure that you name the crops in ways the respondents are familiar with (always pre-test it).
 When preparing the list, include various types of crops, including:

 > staple crops, cash crops, animal fodder crops

 2) Conduct individual interviews with a representative sample of your target group members asking them about each of the listed crop varieties.
 For example: In the past long rainy season, did your household grow any haricot beans?
 Indicate in your questionnaire all crops which were grown.

 3) Count the total number of crops grown by the respondent’s household (i.e. the “farm diversity score”).

 4) Calculate the indicator’s value by summing up all the individual scores and dividing them by the total number of respondents.

-2) If your main interest is assessing the proportion of farmers who diversified their crop production, consider using a slightly different indicator: the “% of targeted farmers who increased the number of crop types grown in their farm”.
-However, be aware that such an indicator requires collecting baseline and endline from exactly the same respondents (the baseline sample should therefore be larger than required, so that even if some farmers are not available for the endline, the sample still maintains its representative size).
+3) If your main interest is assessing the proportion of farmers who diversified their crop production, consider using a slightly different indicator: “% of targeted farmers who increased the number of crop types grown in their farm”.
+However, be aware that such an indicator requires collecting baseline and endline from exactly the same respondents which is not easy (the baseline sample size also needs to be larger, so that even if some farmers are not available for the endline, the sample still maintains its representative size).